 What’s convenient or most effective for one customer may be ineffective — or even inaccessible — for another.
 Being dynamic means that you can switch communication channels mid-conversation without losing the thread, to give your customer base a convenient and flexible journey to resolution.

 On Oct.
 4, 2021, Facebook, Instagram, and WhatsApp were down for the better part of a day.
 Back in December 2020, Gmail users were unable to fully access services on two separate occasions, over two days.

 Outages happen, but if you’re in a competitive market, you don’t want a single minute of downtime to knock you off balance.
 Giving your audience more than one way to contact your customer service team creates redundancy that ensures you meet your customers’ needs when they need you

 If you want to create great customer experiences, you can’t take carrier quality for granted.

 Contacto is powered by Plivo’s Premium Communications Network.
 In Plivo’s 10 years, they learned that reliability depended upon building their own network of high-quality carriers, and that:

 Our advice to you: Be proactive and don’t accept carrier network quality as a given.

 Using a cloud platform for communication services beats maintaining your own infrastructure.
 With a cloud contact center, you don’t need to buy and maintain expensive equipment, or handle carrier relationships in-house.
 You also don’t need expensive expert developers to keep the software updated.

-Look for a vendor that makes your success their priority, as Contacto does.
+Look for a vendor that minimizes complexity and makes your success their priority, as Contacto does.